kwang1092/courserecommender/README.md

 iOS Requirements:

+I used autolayout throughout the app to lay out all the labels, buttons, tableviews, and images in relation to each other.
+There were a few instances where I used a frame-based layout because I was using Cocoapods and the documentation for the Cocoapods had a frame-based layout which was easier for me to translate into my app.

+Tableviews were also used extensively to display information.
+The first time that I used tableviews was in the main ViewController.
+When the user pressed add and adds a class, a cell is added to the TableView.
+I also made some tweaks to the custom cells to add colors in the background, have rounded corners, and also shrink the size of the cells.
+I also used a tableview to display information after the user searches for classes that are similar to it.

+I had both ModalViewControllers and NavigationViewControllers in my app.
+The app starts off with a loading screen which fizzles away after 5 seconds and displays a modal view controller which allows the user to select their interests in CS in a fashion similar to the Bubbles found in Apple Music.
+By pressing the right arrow, the user is then presented another ModalViewController which prompts them to select their interests in areas that are unrelated to CS.
+Finally, when the user presses the right arrow again, they are then presented a navigation view controller with the rootviewcontroller being the new screen which allows users to see the classes they have added to the application.
+Pressing Add or Search will push navigation view controllers onto the stack and users can go back and forth between them through the UINavigationBar.

+Unfortunately, I was unable to integrate an API into the app in time because our backend group wasn't able to deploy their app in time.
+However, the plan was to send the API a GET request with all the classes that the user has entered and I would get back a list of CS major and Arts and Sciences distribution requirements which were fulfilled by those classes and also a list of requirements which haven't been filled and the classes corresponding to them.
+In addition to this, each class would have a rating attached to it, the professor teaching it, and a description of the course.
+I was planning to take the post request and display all the results in a TableView and then rank them based on the inputted bubble values at the beginning using either Jaccard Similarity or Cosine Similarity.
+I was planning to expand the queries such that if the user pressed the bubble for Cognitive Science, it would expand to include both Cognitive Science and Psychology.
+However, due to the difficulties mentioned, I could not integrate this part into our app.
+Due to this, the search results are currently hardcoded.
+If I have more time, I definitely would be interesting in working on it so that this is not the case in the future.

 Backend Requirements:
 Our app addresses the backend requirements in the following ways: We used the provided flask boiler plate